ycvictor/ycvictor.github.io/about.md

 **Startup.** I am passionate about innovation and problem-solving.
 I love the startup spirit, being proactive, adaptable, and growth-oriented.
 I thrive in environments that value experimentation, following a build, measure, learn cycle to drive progress.

-**Soccer.** I have played competitive soccer (and also swam competitively) for most of my life.
+**Soccer.** I have played competitive soccer (and also swimming) for most of my life.
 Over ten years on the varsity team shaped who I am today.
-I am driven, collaborative, and sometimes fiercely competitive.
+I can be extremely competitive sometimes.
 **Baking.** I started learning to bake after moving to Seattle.
 It has been a wonderful way to unwind without screens, and a privilege to share what I make with people around me.
 I keep notes on every recipe I try and enjoy tweaking them bit by bit.
 [Here is my recipe collection.](/baking/)